impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ag-content.md

 #define EX_USAGE 258
 ```

-These are more [macro definitions](https://web.archive.org/web/20221014055515/https://gcc.gnu.org/onlinedocs/cpp/Object-like-Macros.html).
+These are more [macro definitions](https://web.archive.org/web/20221014055515/https://gcc.gnu.org/onlinedocs/cpp/Object-like-Macros.html){:target="_blank" rel="noopener"}.
 I was curious where the variables defined by these macros are used, so I searched the codebase for them.
 Looks like they're all used in `realpath.c`:

 <center style="margin-bottom: 3em">
   <img src="/assets/images/screenshot-19mar2023-1046am.png" width="100%" style="border: 1px solid black; padding: 0.5em">